Updated January 2022

 - Dry, flaky skin in the longer term

 Ensuring you don’t get to this stage or beyond, is very important.
 Our body is 60-70% water and every system in our body depends on it; water:

 - Carries nutrients extracted from our food to where it’s needed

 - Protects the brain

 - Cushions joints

 Losing just 2-4% of body water can reduce your body’s ability to perform at a normal level.
 It is essential that your body maintains adequate levels.
-Essentially, with less blood volume, your body has work harder to keep up with its needs and your heart has to beat faster.
+Essentially, with less blood volume, your body has to work harder to keep up with its needs and your heart has to beat faster.